zhao-xinyou/parse-key-value-file-for-bash-script/README.md

 # parse-key-value-file-for-bash-script

 Parsing key-value variables from config file in Bash.
-It may trim spaces on key or value.
+It may also trim spaces on key or value.

 ### Example